SAP-samples/teched2023-AD264/exercises/ex1/README.md

 Also, the `Incidents` entity shall carry information on when it was created and updated and by whom.
 There is a `managed` aspect from `@sap/cds/common` that does that.

-👉 Make use of the two aspects:
+👉 Make use of the two aspects and:
 - Replace the hand-crafted `ID` field with `cuid`<br>
 - Add the `managed` aspect.